Prohibition Against Retaliation Policy

-A defined process and procedures have been established, which includes the specific steps for addressing informal and formal complaints, in the University’s Diversity Awareness Policy, Section VI.
-Grievance Procedures.
+A defined process has been established, which includes the specific steps for addressing informal and formal complaints, in the University’s Equity and Inclusion Policy.
 Anyone who violates the Prohibition Against Retaliation Policy is subject to disciplinary action.
 Following an appropriate investigation and subject to the procedures which are part of the policies governing the relevant type of appointment at the University, the faculty, student, or staff member may be subject to sanctions, including reprimand, probation, suspension, demotion, reassignment, termination, and expulsion.

 Any applicant, employee, or student who experiences any conduct that he or she believes may constitute harassment, discrimination, or retaliation has an obligation to report it.
 No individual is required to report or make a complaint of harassment, discrimination, or retaliation to the person who is engaging in the problematic conduct.
 Any individual who becomes aware of any conduct that he or she believes may constitute harassment, discrimination, or retaliation has a similar obligation to report that conduct regardless of whether he or she is personally involved in the conduct and regardless of whether the conduct involves other employees or students, vendors, or others in the work environment.

-This Policy is intended to be consistent with applicable federal and state laws and University policies.
-The Office of Inclusion Excellence is responsible for enforcing this Policy on behalf of the University and has complaint procedures available.
+This policy is intended to be consistent with applicable federal and state laws and University policies.
+The Office of Inclusive Excellence is responsible for enforcing this policy on behalf of the University and has complaint procedures available.

 - This policy establishes a new, stand-alone policy on preventing and addressing retaliation.
 It is intended to comply with all applicable federal and state laws and University of Louisiana System (ULS) policies pertaining to preventing and addressing retaliation.